OpenDSA/OpenDSA/RST/en/List/ListADT.rst

 concept of a current position.
 The current position is where any action such as insertion or deletion will take place.
+An alternative design is to factor out position as a separate position object, sometimes referred to as an :term:`iterator`.

 .. codeinclude:: Lists/List
    :tag: ListADT